|Location||Bentley, Western Australia Australia|

 A 12 month Pre-med and Health Science Enabling Course through CAS.

-Those applying via the Indigenous entry pathway are not required to sit the UMAT nor achieve an ATAR, although they’re encouraged.
-All other entry pathways (general, rural or equity) require the UMAT, meeting the minimum ATAR and meeting the Chemistry ATAR pre-requisite.
+Those applying via the Indigenous entry pathway are not required to sit the UCAT nor achieve an ATAR, although they’re encouraged.
+All other entry pathways (general, rural or equity) require the UCAT, meeting the minimum ATAR and meeting the Chemistry ATAR pre-requisite.
 Please refer to the Curtin Medical School website for further information.

 Successful completion of the Indigenous Pre-Medicine and Health Science Enabling Course may be necessary for some applicants.